-For both men and women, your health care provider may ask you to provide a urine sample or may use (or ask you to use) a cotton swab to get a sample from your vagina or cervix or perform an endometrial biopsy (for women) or a cotton swab to get a sample from the urethra (for men).
+Your health care provider may ask you to provide a urine sample or may use (or ask you to use) a cotton swab to get a sample from your vagina or cervix or perform an endometrial biopsy or a cotton swab to get a sample from the urethra.
 Self test kits are also available for you to collect samples at home and mail back to a lab.

 Articles in this section